microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 By default, distributed learning with LightGBM uses socket-based communication.

-If you need to build parallel version with MPI support, please refer to `Installation Guide <./Installation-Guide.rst#build-mpi-version>`__.
+If you need to build distributed version with MPI support, please refer to `Installation Guide <./Installation-Guide.rst#build-mpi-version>`__.

 Socket Version
 **************